Seahawks linebacker Boye Mafe honors his late mother before every game, after every sack

 But Golden Valley, Minnesota, was where Mafe and his five older siblings spent the vast majority of their childhood.
 Mafe was very close with his mother, and spent many hours with her at her Minneapolis seamstress shop, where Bola made traditional clothing.

 While he was growing up, Mafe knew that he could go to his mother for anything.
-No matter what he’d done or how much trouble he got into as a kid, he knew she would listen to him, and try to understand.
+No matter what he’d done or how much trouble he got into as a kid, he knew she would listen to him and try to understand.

 “She would always keep a level head,” Mafe said.
 “I could bring anything to her, and she would never judge me and never look at me in a shameful way, but just hear me out, and help me out of the situation.”